Roshan1704/GitHub-Automation/README.md

 ---

-**This framework is designed to showcase how a senior QA architect approaches real-world testing challenges.**
+**This framework is designed to showcase how a senior QA approaches real-world testing challenges.**